sim-ware/uni-guide/README.md

 Unsure of how best to calculate this, Google pointed me towards a PDF containing the following (https://www.oecd-ilibrary.org/docserver/a1ef3bfe-en.pdf?expires=1623523184&id=id&accname=guest&checksum=08D420F9DA186A31BBCDC7C7612F24AE):
 `The student-teacher ratio is calculated by dividing the number of full-time equivalent students by the number of full-time equivalent teachers at a given level of education and type of institution.`

+With more time, I would have liked to tie the two functions `getAllIdNameAndYearRanges` & `getRatioByInstitutionAndYear` into endpoints in a simple express server, for the React FrontEnd to be able to call.
+With this Data I would then try to develop the dropdown menus and add a simple Pie Chart using ReCharts or something similar: https://github.com/recharts/recharts.

 ### To Test BackEnd
 `cd back-end`
 `npm test`